CharleRoger/ChemicalStorage/README.md

 - [CryoTanks (1.6.6)](https://github.com/post-kerbin-mining-corporation/CryoTanks)

 ## License
+The art assets in this mod are distributed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

-Distributed under the GNU General Public License.
+Everything else is distributed under the GNU General Public License.